Literature: The Player

 - The Nineties: The clothes and hair significantly date the film.
 Also, many of the cameos are by celebrities whose stars have dimmed since 1992, and are less easy to recognize for present-day viewers watching the movie for the first time.

 - The Oner: The opening shot, with improvised dialogue.
 An homage to Touch of Evil.

 - Police Lineup: Griffin appears in one, and a witness's mistake lets him get off the hook.

-- Postmodernism: As with many of Altman's films, The Player operates on multiple panes of reality; see They Plotted a Perfectly Good Waste.
+- Postmodernism: As with many of Altman's films, The Player operates on multiple panes of reality.

 - Red Herring: The writer whom Griffith murdered, as well as Griffith's stalker, who was really a detective attempting to turn Griffith in.
 The real blackmailer was never revealed.

 - Rouge Angles of Satin: The first death threat we see reads "YOUR DEAD!"

 - They Plotted a Perfectly Good Waste: Inverted and In-Universe.
 The in-film movie Habeas Corpus, initially pitched for its "reality" is later described by Griffin Mill at one point as a hairbrained idea with "no second act" and no overarching plot or conflict between the setup and its conclusion.
 This proves true when its later revealed that the original ending was not received well by test audiences, which compelled the studio to fit the premise to their more usual formula.
 In the end, even the film's writer reverses his initial opinion on bringing "reality" in movies.Bonnie: How could you let him sell you out?
 What about truth?
 Reality?

 Tom Oakley: What about the way the old ending tested in Canoga Park?
 Everybody hated it.
 We re-shot it, now everybody loves it.
 That's reality!